High-Quality Visually-Guided Sound Separation from Diverse Categories: Abstract

 \section{Abstract}

-We propose DAVIS, a \textbf{D}iffusion model-based \textbf{A}udio-\textbf{VI}usal \textbf{S}eparation framework that solves the audio-visual sound source separation task through a generative manner.
-While existing discriminative methods that perform mask regression have made remarkable progress in this field, they face limitations in capturing the complex data distribution required for high-quality separation of sounds from diverse categories.
-In contrast, DAVIS leverages a generative diffusion model and a Separation U-Net to synthesize separated magnitudes starting from Gaussian noises, conditioned on both the audio mixture and the visual footage.
-With its generative objective, DAVIS is better suited to achieving the goal of high-quality sound separation across diverse categories.
-We compare DAVIS to existing state-of-the-art discriminative audio-visual separation methods on the domain-specific MUSIC dataset and the open-domain AVE dataset, and results show that DAVIS outperforms other methods in separation quality, demonstrating the advantages of our framework for tackling the audio-visual source separation task.
+We propose DAVIS, a \textbf{D}iffusion-based \textbf{A}udio-\textbf{VI}sual \textbf{S}epara-tion framework that solves the audio-visual sound source separation task through generative learning.
+Existing methods typically frame sound separation as a mask-based regression problem, achieving significant progress.
+However, they face limitations in capturing the complex data distribution required for high-quality separation of sounds from diverse categories.
+In contrast, DAVIS leverages a generative diffusion model and a Separation U-Net to synthesize separated sounds directly from Gaussian noise, conditioned on both the audio mixture and the visual information.
+With its generative objective, DAVIS is better suited to achieving the goal of high-quality sound separation across diverse sound categories.
+We compare DAVIS to existing state-of-the-art discriminative audio-visual separation methods on the AVE and MUSIC datasets, and results show that DAVIS outperforms other methods in separation quality, demonstrating the advantages of our framework for tackling the audio-visual source separation task.
+Our project page is available here: \url{https://wikichao.github.io/data/projects/DAVIS/}.